BioA3/BioA3/doc/README.md

-ECODOLLAR Core
+BIOA3 Core
 =============

 Setup
 ---------------------
-[ECODOLLAR Core](http://ecodollar.org/wallet) is the original ECODOLLAR client and it builds the backbone of the network.
-However, it downloads and stores the entire history of ECODOLLAR transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[BIOA3 Core](http://bioa3.org/wallet) is the original BIOA3 client and it builds the backbone of the network.
+However, it downloads and stores the entire history of BIOA3 transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run ECODOLLAR Core on your native platform.
+The following are some helpful notes on how to run BIOA3 Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/ecodollar-qt` (GUI) or
+- `bin/bioa3-qt` (GUI) or
-- `bin/ecodollard` (headless)
+- `bin/bioa3d` (headless)

 ### Windows

-Unpack the files into a directory, and then run ecodollar-qt.exe.
+Unpack the files into a directory, and then run bioa3-qt.exe.

 ### macOS

-Drag ECODOLLAR-Qt to your applications folder, and then run ECODOLLAR-Qt.
+Drag BIOA3-Qt to your applications folder, and then run BIOA3-Qt.

 ### Need Help?

-* See the documentation at the [ECODOLLAR Wiki](https://github.com/ecodollar/ECODOLLAR/wiki) for help and more information.
+* See the documentation at the [BIOA3 Wiki](https://github.com/bioa3/BIOA3/wiki)
+for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=?) or on the [ECODOLLAR Forum](http://forum.ecodollar.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=?) or on the [BIOA3 Forum](http://forum.bioa3.org/).
-* Join our Discord server [Discord Server](https://discord.ecodollar.org)
+* Join our Discord server [Discord Server](https://discord.bioa3.org)

 Building
 ---------------------
-The following are developer notes on how to build ECODOLLAR Core on your native platform.
+The following are developer notes on how to build BIOA3 Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)